Guides

 3. Structured logging

-Structured logging is a contemporary and highly effective approach to log management.
-With this method, each log entry adheres to a recognizable and consistent format that facilitates easy reading, searching, and analysis by log management tools.
-Unlike free-form text, structured log entries present well-defined fields and values that capture precise information about the logged event or message.
-The most widely embraced structured format is JSON:
+Structured logging is a contemporary and highly effective approach to logging.
+Each log entry adheres to a recognizable and consistent format that facilitates automated searching, analysis, and monitoring using log management tools.

 {